ooz-zoo/MongoDB-Canary-Trap/README.md

-## About
+# About
 ### A very simple basic monitoring tool, that acts as an early warning system, designed to detect potential ransomware-like activity targeting databases.
-It is based on several assumptions, therefore not highly efficient, but it serves as a starting point for building better solutions.
+It is based on several assumptions, therefore not highly efficient, but it serves as a starting point for building a better solution.

 ### The project focuses on identifying suspicious scans and alerting administrators before these scans escalate into full-blown attacks.